gicentre/litvis/documents/tutorials/geoTutorials/openstreetmap.md

   **`filter-fields 'name'`**

-- Save the filtered features as a topojson file:
+- Save the filtered features as a topoJSON file:

   **`o 'metroLines.json' format=topojson`**